 The bacteria E.tim are a kind of bacteria that live in a very dynamic pluricellular mode.
-The bacteria live stuck together in a 1D structure as a "stick" (Add picture).
+The bacteria live stuck together in a 1D structure as a "stick" (Figure 10 and 11).
 This colony can grow and shrink over time.
 This evolution only happens at the ends of that colony, that is, over time a colony can grow or shrink by its ends with some probability rate.
-We denote by $0 \le \lambda \le 1$ the probability of growth at each end of the colony.
-We denote by $0 \le \mu \le 1$ the probability of shrinking of the colony at those said ends.
+We denote by $0 < \lambda \leq 1$ the probability of growth at each end of the colony.
+We denote by $0 \leq \mu \leq 1$ the probability of shrinking of the colony at those said ends.
 In our model, we consider a discrete evolution in time.
-More precisely, this means that, at each time $n \in \mathbb{N}$ , and at each end of the colony, there is a probability $\lambda$ that the length increases by 1, and a probability $\mu$ that it decreases by 1.
-(If $\mu \ne 0$ , it may happen that the colony grows and shrinks simultaneously, either both at the same end, or each at a different end, in which case it keeps the same length.
+More precisely, this means that, at each time $n \in \mathbb{N}$, and at each end of the colony, there is a probability λ that the length increases by 1, and a probability μ that it decreases by 1.
+(If $\mu \neq 0$, it may happen that the colony grows and shrinks simultaneously, either both at the same end, or each at a different end, in which case it keeps the same length.
 Also, the colony may grow, or shrink, at both its ends at the same time, in which case the length would increase or decrease by 2.)
-We denote by $L_n$ the length at time $n \in \mathbb{N}$ , and we always assume that $L_0 > 0$ .
-If for some n, $L_n = 0$ , the colony dies and the process stops.
+We denote by L_n the length at time $n \in \mathbb{N}$, and we always assume that $L_0 > 0$.
+If for some n, $L_n = 0$, the colony dies and the process stops.